ONLYOFFICE/onlyoffice.github.io/README.md

 ## User Feedback and Support

-If you have any problems with or questions about ONLYOFFICE Plugins and Plugins Manager, please visit our official forum to find answers to your questions: [forum.onlyoffice.com](https://forum.onlyoffice.com) or you can ask and answer ONLYOFFICE development questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/onlyoffice).
+If you have any problems with or questions about ONLYOFFICE Plugins and Plugin Marketplace, please visit our official forum to find answers to your questions: [forum.onlyoffice.com](https://forum.onlyoffice.com) or you can ask and answer ONLYOFFICE development questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/onlyoffice).
-If you encounter any issues or have any questions regarding the ONLYOFFICE Plugins and Plugins Manager, please open an issue in the repository.
+If you encounter any issues or have any questions regarding the ONLYOFFICE Plugins and Plugin Marketplace, please open an issue in the repository.
 We'll be glad to assist you.

 ## Acknowledgments